 B.A., M.A., J.D., Northwestern University

-In 2001, Gerald Caplan completed his ninth year as dean of Pacific McGeorge and rejoined the law school faculty.
+In 2001, Gerald Caplan completed his ninth year as dean of McGeorge and rejoined the law school faculty.
 Before serving as dean, he enjoyed a distinguished legal career in government.
 Following graduation, Professor Caplan served as an Assistant U.S. Attorney and as a general counsel for the Metropolitan Police of the District of Columbia.

 In 1973, Attorney General Elliot Richardson appointed him Director of the National Institute of Justice, U.S. Department of Justice, until 1977, when he joined the law faculty at George Washington University.
 Subsequently, Professor Caplan was retained by the United States Department of Justice to review the use of deadly force by the Los Angeles Police Department.